kljensen/s3clipboard/README.md

 #### Project description:

 `s3clipboard` is a small, Posix-compliant shell script for using S3 as a clipboard register.
-This lets you copy from one machine and paste on another.
+This lets you "copy" from one machine and "paste" on another.
 You can optionally encrypt the contents of the clipboard with a symmetric cipher using openssl.
 This project is similar to [sqs_clipboard](https://github.com/jftuga/sqs_clipboard) but it uses S3 instead of SQS and it is shell script instead of a Go binary.

 ## Installation